kien5436/You-Dont-Know-JS/up & going/ch1.md

 outer();
 ```

-Lexical scope rules say that code in one scope can access variables of either that scope or any scope outside of it.
+Lexical scope rules say that mã in one scope can access variables of either that scope or any scope outside of it.

-So, code inside the `inner()` function has access to both variables `a` and `b`, but code in `outer()` has access only to `a` -- it cannot access `b` because that variable is only inside `inner()`.
+So, mã inside the `inner()` function has access to both variables `a` and `b`, but mã in `outer()` has access only to `a` -- it cannot access `b` because that variable is only inside `inner()`.

-Recall this code snippet from earlier:
+Recall this mã snippet from earlier:

 ```js
 const TAX_RATE = 0.08;